16 Actionable Metrics for Measuring Customer Success in SaaS

 The Importance of Measuring Customer Success Metrics in SaaS Businesses

 Customer success is the key to your business’s overall success.
 If your customers “succeed” in using your product, they’ll continue using it.
 And, if they use your product successfully, your business will continue to grow.
 Happy customers are likely to convert from a free trial to a subscription, become regular users, and, with some luck, loyal advocates for your business.
+Figuring out whether or not to offer a flexible pricing strategy, improve your customer assistance and apply any other growth hacks should be a data-driven decision.

 16 Actionable Metrics for Measuring SaaS Customer Success

-The metrics outlined below are the most critical when measuring customer success for SaaS and so should form the basis of your success strategy.
+While understanding what is net revenue retention is useful in tracking your marketing efforts, the metrics outlined below are the most critical when measuring customer success for SaaS and so should form the basis of your success strategy.
 Track these metrics, and you’ll be able to tell how successful your customers are at using your product.

 1. Customer Lifetime Value (CLV)

 Customer Lifetime Value (CLV) represents the total revenue a business can earn from a customer over the lifetime of the relationship.
-It forms an essential link between customer success and revenue.
+It forms an essential link between customer success and subscription revenue.

 If a customer’s lifetime value increases over time, they’re getting value from your product, which means your profits rise.
 Conversely, if the Customer Lifetime Value is decreasing, you’ll have to work out why the value or benefit of your product lessens over time, as it could hurt your profits.